01 of 04

 - Wings: The primary feathers and secondary feathers are brown with black centers.
 They can have a spotted appearance, depending on the bird's posture and molt timing.

 - Undertail Coverts: Like the rest of the underparts, the undertail coverts are plain, medium gray.

 - Tail: The tail is medium-length and is typically held closed, with a relatively straight edge, though a small notch may be visible.
 The tail feathers are dark with buff edging.

-- Flock: These are gregarious birds that are frequently found in flocks ranging from just a few birds to dozens.
-They may also join mixed flocks with house finches or other sparrow species, particularly at feeders, and are often considered bully birds because of their aggression while feeding.
+- Flock: House sparrows are gregarious birds that are frequently found in flocks ranging from just a few birds to dozens.
+They may also join mixed flocks with house finches or other sparrow species.
+This is particularly true at feeders where they are often considered bully birds because of their aggression while feeding.

 Seen from behind, male house sparrows show distinct colors and markings that can be useful for identification.
 When watching a flock, look for the following clues that they are house sparrows:

-- Crown: The extent of gray on the crown varies, but generally extends to the nape and is easily visible when the birds are seen from behind.
+- Crown: The extent of gray on the crown varies, but generally extends to the nape.
+It is easily visible when the birds are viewed from behind.

 - Bill: The triangular bill is the ideal shape for cracking seeds, and varies from a dirty yellow-gray color to solid black.

-- Auriculars: The male house sparrow's auriculars are pale gray, bordered at the front by the black throat and bib and at the rear by red-brown and the gray nape.
+- Auriculars: The male house sparrow's auriculars are pale gray.
+These "cheek patches" are bordered at the front by the black throat and bib and at the rear by the red-brown and the gray nape.